John E. Nance Writer-in-Residence

-- Applicant must submit two copies of the published work and his/her current project.
-The work in progress can be three chapters or three short stories for fiction, or a table of contents (if pertinent) for creative non-fiction.
+- Applicant must submit two copies of BOTH the published work and a work-in-progress.
+The work-in-progress can be three chapters or three short stories for fiction, or a table of contents (if pertinent) for creative non-fiction.
 Current work submissions should not exceed 50 pages.

 For additional information, contact Anne Touvell at email@example.com or call 614-464-1032, ext.
 10.

 Congratulations to Masha Hamilton!
 The author of five novels and the founder of two writing and reading projects in Afghanistan and Africa, Hamilton was the 2017 John E. Nance Writer-in-Residence.